carebnb-app/apidocs/source/includes/_smartlocks.md

 }
 ```

-Unlink lock to a given property.
+Unlink a lock from a given property.

 **Request**